GoogleCloudPlatform/cloud-code-custom-samples-example/kubernetes-custom-sample/nodejs/README.md

 ## Examples

-For an example of an application built using this template, see the [Cloud Code "Guestbook" sample](https://github.com/GoogleCloudPlatform/cloud-code-samples/tree/master/nodejs/nodejs-guestbook).
+For an example of an application built using this sample, see the [Cloud Code "Guestbook" sample](https://github.com/GoogleCloudPlatform/cloud-code-samples/tree/master/nodejs/nodejs-guestbook).

 ![Guestbook display](./img/my-guestbook.png)

-Are you using the Kubernetes Custom Template to build an app?
+Are you using the Kubernetes Custom Sample to build an app?
 Let us know by joining the **#cloud-code** channel in the [Google Cloud Platform Slack community](https://join.slack.com/t/googlecloud-community/shared_invite/zt-erdf4ity-8ZMUQ18DYV~5hkbZ~gCswg)!

 ---

 ## Deploying with VS Code

-For details on how to deploy this template with Cloud Code, read the Cloud Code for [VS Code documentation](https://cloud.google.com/code/docs/vscode/quickstart-local-dev?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-).
+For details on how to deploy this sample with Cloud Code, read the Cloud Code for [VS Code documentation](https://cloud.google.com/code/docs/vscode/quickstart-local-dev?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-).

 ### Run the app locally with minikube